mfornino/automation/README.md

 # Automation and the Future of Work
-Repository for my Job Market Paper:
+Repository for my Job Market Paper
-"Automation and the Future of Work: Assessing the Role of Labor Flexibility" R&R at the Review of Economic Dynamics | joint with Andrea Manera
+"Automation and the Future of Work: Assessing the Role of Labor Flexibility" |
+R&R at the Review of Economic Dynamics | joint with Andrea Manera

 ## Abstract